Wednesdays, March 14th to May 9th, 2018. 7:00 - 9:00 pm.

 Location: Scott House Room 105, Traill College.

-This nine week course is designed to stimulate interest in bees, create citizens knowledgeable about bees and their role in our ecosystem and get you started in beekeeping.
-With a stand-alone topic discussed each week, this basic beekeeping course will cover a wide range of topics from equipment, pollination, and the duties and responsibilities of the beekeeper, to honey and hive products, pests and diseases.
+This popular beekeeping course will interest both the beginner beekeeper and those individuals looking for knowledge about bees and the beekeeping industry.
+It covers a wide range of topics from equipment, biology, pollination, duties and responsibilities, honey and hive products, pests and diseases.
 The curriculum is designed to be comprehensive, but also dynamic and fun with hands on activities.
 Together we will work our way through the topics, learning about the colony and its relationship to the environment and the beekeeper.
-Come and learn how to manage honey bees colonies and you will find a whole community of beekeepers ready to help.
+Come and learn how to responsibly manage honey bees colonies and you will find a whole community of beekeepers ready to help.

 About the Instructor: